-Ever since I purchased my wheat grinder, I’ve been excited at the idea of making a 100% whole wheat sourdough bread.
+Ever since I purchased my wheat grinder, I’ve been excited at the idea of making a whole wheat artisan-style bread.

-But for some reason, 100% whole wheat artisan bread recipes are hard to find.
+But for some reason, 100% whole wheat sourdough bread recipes are hard to find.

 Many of them recommend combining whole wheat with all-purpose flour to make it easier to work with.
 Other recipes recommend sifting the whole wheat and removing the bran to make it less dense.

 So I decided to go ahead and make my own recipe.

 I Made This Recipe for You

 I have to admit, my 100% whole wheat sourdough bread recipe has taken me more than a year to perfect.
 I’ve tried multiple variations of it to get it just right.
 I’ve changed timings, adjusted proportions, and experimented with techniques.

 And even now, I’m not quite sure I have it exactly where I want it.

 There’s always room for growth and improvement here.
 But I do have to say that I’m happy with this particular loaf.
 And I hope you can enjoy it as much as I do.